arathism/week3_Portfolio/README.md

 This is a personal portfolio website developed using **HTML5, CSS3, and JavaScript**.

-The website showcases my profile, technical skills, and contact information.
-It provides a clean, responsive, and interactive user experience.
+The website showcases my profile, technical skills, and contact information with a clean and responsive user interface.

-In Week 3, the project was enhanced by adding **JavaScript functionality**, an interactive To-Do List, theme toggle feature, and improved responsive design.
+In Week 3, the project was enhanced by adding **JavaScript interactivity**, an interactive To-Do List, theme toggle functionality, and improved responsive design.

 ---